Secretary of Community and Economic Development Kicks-Off Pennsylvania Manufacturing Week with Tours in Bedford, Highlights $113.2 Billion Industry

 Gov. Wolf has served for two terms as a leader consistently at work for the people of Pennsylvania.
 Learn more about how his Priorities for Pennsylvania have fueled the commonwealth’s comeback, leaving Pennsylvania in a much better place than when he arrived.

-NOTE: Photos and video from today’s events to kick off Pennsylvania Manufacturing Week are available at PAcast website./p>
+NOTE: Photos and video from today’s events to kick off Pennsylvania Manufacturing Week are available at PAcast website.

 MEDIA CONTACT: